RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: RESAPLE in ESDA

-where $A_t$ is a deterministic symmetric matrix depending on $t$, $W_r$, and $K_r$.
-After diagonalising $A_t$, we can show that the quadratic form $e^\top A_t e$ is just equal in distribution to a finite weighted sum of independent $\chi^2_1$ variables.
-Numerical computation of the tails is standard in the literature (e.g. \cite{imhof1961}).
-If the assumed model is correct, this is exact.
-But it is not robust to violations of the model assumptions.
-Furthermore, using this test requires an eigendecomposition of a matrix of dimension $r$, and its numerical cost can therefore be non-trivial when $r$ is large.
+The matrix $D_t$ is deterministic and symmetric.
+After diagonalising $D_t$, the quadratic form $e^\top D_t e$ has the same distribution as a finite weighted sum of independent $\chi^2_1$ variables.
+Numerical computation of the tails is standard in the literature, for instance by Imhof's method \citep{imhof1961}.
+This gives an exact test under the Gaussian null.